esperanca/personal_website/src/posts/weeknote-039.md

   - design
   - covid
 ---
-Since July, I’ve invested my time in redesigning this website instead of writing.
-I love designing and coding stuff because I can.
+I made a decision to invest my time redesigning this website instead of writing more frequently.
 There is still a lot to do, but it was an exciting side project, and I had help from a brilliant [bunch of people](/colophon).

-Hope you like it, and please send any [feedback](/contact).
-Priority is for accessibility improvements.
-But visual and interaction design comments are valid.
+The new layout is live, with the same content and a few new features.
+I can wait to get some feedback [feedback](/contact) and iterate.
+Onward.

 **Top 3 links**